Kennedy String Quartet

 Meet our musicians

-A native of the DC metropolitan area, Anna Kong graduated with her Master of Music degree in violin performance at the Peabody Conservatory of The Johns Hopkins University in 2017, under the tutelage of Herbert Greenberg.
-She obtained a Bachelor of Music degree with honors in violin performance at George Mason University in 2015.
-She has played with the American Festival Pops Orchestra, McLean Orchestra, Arlington Philharmonic, Alexandria Symphony, Virginia Symphony, Richmond Symphony, and is a seasoned pit musician and freelancer.
-Principle teachers include Julia Sun, Peter Haase, Jennifer Kim, and Zino Bogachek.
+A native of the DC-metropolitan area, Anna Kong graduated with her Master of Music degree in violin performance at the Peabody Conservatory of The Johns Hopkins University in 2017, under the tutelage of Herbert Greenberg.
+She obtained a Bachelor of Music degree with honors in violin performance from George Mason University in 2015.
+Anna has played with the Virginia Symphony, Arlington Philharmonic, McLean Orchestra, the American Festival Pops Orchestra, various opera orchestras in the area, and is a seasoned pit musician as well as freelancer with the Kennedy Quartet.
+She currently enjoys dividing her time between playing with the Richmond Symphony and, more locally, the Alexandria Symphony.
+Principal teachers include Julia Sun, Peter Haase, Jennifer Kim, and Zino Bogachek.
 Other notable lessons have been with Charles Castleman, Elizabeth Pitcairn, Ricardo Cyncynates, Oleg Rylatko, Paul Arnold, and William Preucil.
-She has attended the Castleman Quartet Program 2013, Summit Music Festival 2015, National Orchestral Institute 2016, and Prague Summer Nights 2017.
-Ms. Kong is also currently teaching violin on the adjunct faculty at NOVA Loudoun, as well as Music Spectrum School for the Arts and The European Academy of Arts.
-She enjoys playing with her piano trio on the side, and they made their Carnegie Hall debut at Weill in September 2019.
+She has attended the Castleman Quartet Program, Summit Music Festival, National Orchestral Institute, and Prague Summer Nights Festival.
+Ms. Kong is currently on the violin faculty at Music Spectrum School for the Arts.
+She is also on the adjunct faculty at NOVA Loudoun.
+She enjoys playing with her piano trio on the side – they made their Carnegie Hall debut at Weill Hall in September 2019, and returned in the Fall of 2022.